 This us much like the “contains” search query used in other tools.
 It will target all people who are visiting a page with a URL containing a certain word.

 The second type of retargeting that Linkedin offers is account retargeting.
-This strategy is perfect is you know the type or nature of the professional to which you want to retarget.
+This strategy is perfect if you know the type or nature of the professional to which you want to re-target.
 In this technique, you target accounts instead of the people holding those accounts.

 Everyone give me a list of the 50 companies you would give ANYTHING to work with.”
 The sales teams obliged and provided 1,050 companies.
 I created account-based advertising campaigns around them, which means 100 percent of the leads generated from them were leads that the sales team would gladly and dutifully service.

-Imagine if you can get the access to decision-makers of businesses which are your ideal customers, your sales will definitely get a rise.
-LinkedIn gives you access to more than 300,000 companies which you can target.
+Imagine if you can get access to decision-makers of businesses which are your ideal customers, your sales will definitely get a rise.
+LinkedIn gives you access to more than 300,000 companies that you can target.
 Even more so you can target specific professions in your region.

 Setting up Account Retargeting Campaign

-To set up an account retargeting campaign, navigate to the targeting page in campaign monitor.
-Since this technique is subjective to demographics you have to always select a location which you want to target.
+To set up an account retargeting campaign, navigate to the targeting page in the campaign monitor.
+Since this technique is subjective to demographics you have to always select a location that you want to target.

 In order to further refine your audience, Linkedin allows you to select the employees of a specific company, education, job expertise, and interest.
 You can enter up to 100 companies.
 With account targeting, you can upload a list of companies.
 You can also exclude certain companies which you do not want to retarget.